 - Heavy bleeding

-- Excessive hair on the face, chin, breasts, back, etc.
+- Excessive hair on the face, chin, breasts, and back.

 - Weight gain